DarkGhostHunter/Larapass/README.md

 No, you must ensure to encode/decode to binary forms some strings in your frontend because the nature of WebAuthn.
 This [WebAuthn Javascript Helpers](https://github.com/web-auth/webauthn-helper) package does it automatically for you.

+* **Why this doesn't work on non-HTTPS sites like my dev machine?**

+It's a limit imposed by the WebAuthn libraries.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.